-For most residences a street address usually satisfies the particularity requirement, unless the warrant designates an apartment complex, hotel, or other multiple-unit building, in which case the warrant must describe the specific sub-unit to be searched.
-Warrants must describe individuals with sufficient particularity so that a person of average intelligence can distinguish them from others in the general population.
+For most residences, a street address satisfies the particularity requirement.
+If the police intend to serve the warrant at an apartment complex, hotel, or other multiple-unit building, the warrant must describe the specific unit the police plan to search.

 Neutral and Detached Magistrate

 The officer must request a warrant from a neutral and detached magistrate.
 As spelled out by the courts in California v.
 Acevedo, the magistrate must be impartial and not a member of the competitive enterprise of law enforcement.
 The law disqualifies police officers, prosecutors, and attorneys general from acting as a magistrate.